 Luke Evans plays Detective Superintendent Steve Wilkins in this gripping true-crime drama, which originally aired in the UK on ITV.
 The cold case three-parter follows Wilkins as he reopens an investigation into a pair of double murders that occurred on the Pembrokeshire coastline in the ’80s.
-The series, set in Wales, is based on the 2006 reinvestigation named ‘Operation Ottawa’, and the race to prosecute ‘Bullseye Killer’ John Cooper.
+The Pembrokeshire Murders, set in Wales, is based on the 2006 reinvestigation named ‘Operation Ottawa’, and the race to prosecute ‘Bullseye Killer’ John Cooper.
 Watch The Pembrokeshire Murders on Amazon Prime Video

 Mads Mikkelsen had already proven himself as a superb cinema baddie with his brilliant performance in Casino Royale, but fans were nevertheless surprised at just how well he embodied the chilling Hannibal Lecter in this prequel series.
-Set before the events of Silence of the Lambs and Red Dragon, the show finds the eponymous character as a successful forensic psychiatrist working with the FBI.
+Set before the events of Silence of the Lambs and Red Dragon, Hannibal finds the eponymous character as a successful forensic psychiatrist working with the FBI.
 Hugh Dancy plays the special investigator who serves as his primary contact at the bureau, while The Matrix star Laurence Fishburne also stars as head of Behavioural Sciences.
 Acclaimed throughout its run, this distinctive take on the Hannibal Lecter story comes courtesy of Bryan Fuller (Dead Like Me, Pushing Daisies).
 Watch Hannibal on Amazon Prime Video

 This account of Viking life isn’t always historically accurate, but has nonetheless enthralled viewers with its action-packed and unpredictable story.
 The series began by adapting the Norse legend of Ragnar Lothbrok (Travis Fimmel), but has since shifted focus towards other key figures in his tribe of warriors.
-The final episodes debuted on Amazon Prime Video at the tail end of 2020, bringing the epic saga to a close after seven years of thrilling twists and turns – so there’s never been a better time to binge watch.
+The final episodes of Vikings debuted on Amazon Prime Video at the tail end of 2020, bringing the epic saga to a close after seven years of thrilling twists and turns – so there’s never been a better time to binge watch.
 Watch Vikings on Amazon Prime Video

-One of the biggest dramas of the early 2010s, Shonda Rhimes’ Scandal stars Kerry Washington as Olivia Pope – a former White House aide who nows heads a crisis management firm and is the first port of call for politicians who find themselves in trouble.
+One of the biggest dramas of the early 2010s, Shonda Rhimes’ Scandal stars Kerry Washington (Little Fires Everywhere) as Olivia Pope – a former White House aide who nows heads a crisis management firm and is the first port of call for politicians who find themselves in trouble.
 Focussing on the lives of Olivia’s employees and the romantic relationship between Olivia and US president Fitzgerald Thomas Grant III (Tony Goldwyn), Scandal is your next bingeworthy political thriller.
 Watch Scandal on Amazon Prime Video

 Brand new dystopian drama The Wilds has just arrived on Amazon Prime Video, following a group of a teenage girls as they fight for survival after a plane crash leaves them stranded on a deserted island.
 The 10-part series, which stars Rachel Griffiths (Muriel’s Wedding), Shannon Berry (Hunters), David Sullivan (Flaked) and Reign Edwards (MacGyver), unfolds as the castaways clash and bond with one another whilst dealing with their past traumas and the steady reveal of secrets.
 Watch The Wilds on Amazon Prime Video